Relation between leading divergences in nonrenormalizable $4D$ supersymmetric theories: Introduction

 The knowledge of the renormalization prescription in which Eq. (\ref{NSVZ_Equation}) is satisfied in all orders allows to simplify certain multiloop calculations to a great extent.
 For instance, using the NSVZ equation the three-loop $\beta$-functions have been obtained for general supersymmetric gauge theories \cite{Kazantsev:2020kfl,Haneychuk:2025ejd} and, in particular, for ${\cal N}=1$ SQCD+SQED \cite{Haneychuk:2025ehb} and MSSM \cite{Haneychuk:2022qvu}.
 Using this method the four-loop $\beta$-function of ${\cal N}=1$ SQED was calculated in \cite{Shirokov:2022jyd}.
 The correctness of the result was subsequently confirmed by the direct calculation of supergraphs made in \cite{Shirokov:2023jya}.

 However, various supersymmetric models constructed for describing physics beyond the Standard Model (see, e.g., \cite{Raby:2017ucc}) are not renormalizable.
 Very often their superpotential includes terms that are more than cubic in chiral matter superfields.
 Because the corresponding couplings have the dimension of mass in a negative power, the presence of such terms breaks renormalizability.
 (Nevertheless, they can arise effectively in the renormalizable theories after integrating out some massive modes, see, e.g. \cite{Veltman:1980mj}, or are produced by certain supergravity theories \cite{Nilles:1983ge,Lahanas:1986uc}.)
-As an example of a term quartic in the chiral matter superfields we can present the $SU(5)$ interaction $M^{-1} (5\times\,\xbar{10}\,\times 5_h\times 75_H)$ which is sometimes used for explaining some features of the elementary particle mass spectrum \cite{Altarelli:2000fu}.
-Therefore, it would be interesting to investigate the properties of ultraviolet divergences in such theories.
+As an example of a term quartic in the chiral matter superfields we can present the $SU(5)$ interaction

+which is sometimes used for explaining some features of the elementary particle mass spectrum \cite{Altarelli:2000fu}.
+In this case the $SU(5)$ symmetry is spontaneously broken down to $SU(3)\times SU(2)\times U(1)$ by the vacuum expectation value of the Higgs superfield $H^{ij}_{kl}$ in the representation $75$, where the indices range from 1 to 5.
+Due to the antisymmetry and tracelessness conditions, this vacuum expectation value can be written as

+where the indices $a,b,\ldots$ range from 1 to 3 and the indices $\alpha,\beta,\ldots$ range from 4 to 5.
+Then, (taking the Higgs doublet from the superfield $h$ in the fundamental representation of the group $SU(5)$) at low energies the term (\ref{Quartic_Term}) leads to the equation $Y_E = -3Y_D$ for the corresponding Yukawa couplings.
+This is precisely the relation between the Yukawa couplings of the second generation in the Georgi--Jarlskog textures for the Yukawa matrices\cite{Georgi:1979df} needed for explaining the value of the expression $m_e m_s/(m_\mu m_d)\sim 1/9$.

+Therefore, it would be interesting to investigate the properties of ultraviolet divergences in theories in which the superpotential is more than cubic in the chiral matter superfields and, in particular, to reveal whether it is possible to construct an analog of the NSVZ equation in this case.
 Note that some aspects of ultraviolet behaviour in nonrenormalizable theories (including the supersymmetric ones) were previously discussed, e.g., in \cite{Borlakov:2016mwp,Kazakov:2019wce,Kazakov:2020kbj,Bork:2021mmm,Kazakov:2022pkc,Kazakov:2023raj} and other literature.
 However, here we are mostly focused on finding properties similar to the NSVZ relation in the renormalizable case.
 Namely, in this paper we will consider a theory with a superpotential quartic in the chiral matter superfields and investigate whether it is possible to find certain relations between various divergences, analogous to the case of a renormalizable theory.